flight-earth/.github/profile/README.md

-Here you'll find a set of repos, each with solutions to the geodesy problems.
+Here you'll find a set of solutions to geodesy problems in various programming languages.

 ## The Direct or Forward Problem